Welcome Sharing GSD Info GSD Health Shopping Videos & Pics Other

 Second: Introduce the German Shepherd to the canine toothbrush and toothpaste.
 Important: always use a toothpaste specifically formulated for dogs; DO NOT use your own toothpaste with your German Shepherd.
 Put a little bit of the dog toothpaste on your finger and allow the dog to sample it.

 Next, put a small amount on several of the dogs teeth and gums.
-Later, place a small amount of toothpaste on the brush and gently brush one tooth and adjoining gumline.

-Last: Begin brushing the teeth of your GSD.
-Over time increase the amount of teeth brushed, eventually working your way to the back teeth.
+increase the amount of teeth brushed, eventually working your way to the

-It is okay to keep German Shepherd's mouth closed as you brush.
-Most plaque occurs mainly on the outside of the dogs teeth so this will be fine as well as easier for the dog.
+Most plaque occurs mainly on the outside of the dogs teeth so this will

-Use small back-and-forth or circular strokes at a 45º angle or so when cleaning a German Shepherds teeth, gently brushing all of the teeth that you can.
+Use small back-and-forth or circular strokes at a 45º angle or so

 Over time, once the habit of tooth brushing has been established, brush your German Shepherds teeth every day if possible, or at least several times per week to maintain maximum dental health.